shouryakumar6290/Stress_Detection_from_Speech_Using_Transformer_Based_Deep_Learning/README.md

 ## Shourya Kumar

-**Transformer-Based Speech Stress Detection Using Wav2Vec2**
+### 🎙️ Stress Detection from Speech Using Transformer-Based Deep Learning

-If you found this project useful, consider giving it a ⭐ on GitHub.
+⭐ If you found this project useful, consider giving it a **Star** on GitHub.

 ---

 <div align="center">

-### 🎙️ Speech AI • Deep Learning • Mental Health Technology
+## 🌟 Thank You For Visiting 🌟

-**Built with ❤️ using Wav2Vec2, PyTorch, and Transformers**
+### Speech AI • Deep Learning • Healthcare Technology

 </div>